 Photo by Averie Cole

-Her essays have been published in The New York Times Book Review, The Washington Post, Poets and Writers, Real Simple, New Jersey Monthly, Guernica, Crab Orchard Review, The Common, Shenandoah, Gulf Coast, Brain, Child, and the Random House anthology 20 Something Essays by 20 Something Writers, among other places.
+Her essays have been published in The New York Times Book Review, The Washington Post, The Boston Globe, Poets and Writers, Real Simple, New Jersey Monthly, Guernica, Crab Orchard Review, The Common, Shenandoah, Gulf Coast, Brain, Child, and the Random House anthology 20 Something Essays by 20 Something Writers, among other places.

 Her work has been included in the "Notables" section of both the 2015 and 2016 Best American Essays collections.
 She was one of three finalists for the 2014 John Guyon Literary Nonfiction Prize.
 She won first place in the 2012 Waterman Fund Essay Contest and placed third in the 2013 Real Simple Life Lessons Essay Contest.